AjayKrishna76/customer-support-chatbot/README.md

 # End-to-End AI Customer Support Chatbot with deployment Flow

-This project is an AI-powered customer support chatbot using Azure and OpenAI services.
+This repo is an AI-powered customer support chatbot application using Azure and OpenAI services.
 The chatbot can handle common customer queries and provide relevant information.

 - I have implemented this AI application using the End-to-End deployment Flow.
 - The main aim of this project is to show the deployment flow in a real world industry setting using all the tools and services for effective source control and deployments.